 With its Multi-Aspect sensor, the GH5s also captures a wider field of view than that of other four-thirds sensor cameras.
 Less crop equals more field of view at the same resolution.
 This will give videographers the advantage using the maximum sensor area possible.

 Absent from the GH5s is the 5-axis in-body stabilization of the GH5.
 If you’re choosing between the GH5 and the GH5s, you’ll be confronting a trade-off between sensor performance and image stabilization.
 However, cinematographers shooting in controlled environments where the camera properly supported likely won’t miss the stabilization.

 Best run-and-gun camera

 - Auto exposure in high speed video

-Priced at $2,500, the S1 is large for a mirrorless camera.
-In fact, its larger than all the other full-frame cameras on the market.
+The S1 is large for a mirrorless camera.
+In fact, it’s larger than all the other full-frame cameras on the market.
 However, with that larger size comes a long battery life and fantastic low-light performance.
 Another very cool feature is the camera’s unlimited record time when shooting 4K at 24 and 30 frames per second.
 And if that wasn’t enough, Panasonic offers a $200 firmware upgrade that enables 10-bit internal capture and V-log.
 We were really impressed with the S1 and think it’s a great camera.